Mohammed-wsabi/b00401062.github.io/Medicine/Genitourinary System & Urology.md

 - Grade 1: reflux to the ureter
 - Grade 2: reflux to the pelvis
-- Grade 3: dilatation of the calyx
+- Grade 3: dilatation of the ureter & pelvis & calyx
 - Grade 4: blunting of the fornix
 - Grade 5: loss of papillary impressions